Earn up to 3.35% APY2. No account fees. No minimum balances.

 RentRedi doesn’t have a free plan available, so you’ll have to decide to sign up after watching the demo.

-Additional features are also available for an added cost, such as maintenance coordination and rental property accounting software, but we have not tested them, so you would have to try it out to see how good they are.
+Additional features are also available for an added cost, such as maintenance coordination and rental property accounting software, but we have not tested them, so you would have to try them out to see how good they are.

 Pros